 Prepaid funerals, also known as preneed insurance, are purchased directly through the funeral home.
 According to Georgia law, every dealer who sells this coverage must establish and maintain a preneed escrow account to hold the money.

 These policies can help ease the planning burden of loved ones because the funeral director knows your final wishes.
-However, there are also many cons to prepaid funerals.
+However, there are also many pros and cons to prepaid funerals.

 What Is The Best Funeral Insurance In Georgia?

 Since each provider sets its own unique qualifying standards, it is almost impossible to say the best burial life insurance policy.
 There are several great companies with highly rated funeral plans.
 Still, what you’ll want to look for is the cost, company, and coverage.

 Cost: Applicants should make sure the premiums are affordable because the policy will only stay in force as long as they make the payments.
 The coverage amount is flexible before applying, so getting less coverage to begin with, might be a good idea if unsure about future finances.